-The MO-HUE station is located on Hueneme Drain (a tributary of the J Street Drain at the Pacific Ocean) southeast of Bubbling Springs Park in Port Hueneme.
+The MO-HUE station is located on Hueneme Drain (a tributary of Tšumas Creek (formerly J Street Drain) at the Pacific Ocean) southeast of Bubbling Springs Park in Port Hueneme.
 The land use is predominantly residential, with commercial and vacant land uses accounting for only 3% each.